 Automation

 The degree and scope of automation can vary between a small, atomic process and a bigger flow.
-An integration pipeline in a source code repository does not mean automation as per see.
+An integration pipeline in a source code repository does not mean automation.
 Let’s say it has a step to run a lint tool and check the code.
 Regardless of the lint output, the merge requires a human to approve and execute it.

 http://reactiongifs.com/?p=19982